EclipsingLines/trackjammer-user-manual/getting-started/basic-operation.md

 layout: default
 title: Basic Operation
 parent: Getting Started
-nav_order: 3
+nav_order: 5
 ---

 # Basic Operation

 Master the essential controls and workflow of the {{ site.product_name }}.
-This guide covers the fundamental operations you'll use in every session, from playback control to pattern editing.
+This guide covers the fundamental operations you'll use in every session, from session management to pattern editing.

 ![Basic Controls Interface](docs/img/basic-controls-interface.jpg)
 *The essential controls for daily sequencer operation*

 ## Transport Controls

-The transport section controls playback and timing for the entire sequencer.
-These controls work identically whether you're using the software interface or a connected Launchpad.

-### Play/Pause

-- **Software**: Click the Play button in the transport bar
-- **Launchpad**: Press the dedicated Play pad (typically green when stopped, red when playing)
-- **Function**: Starts or pauses playback of all active tracks simultaneously

-When you press Play, all tracks begin from their current positions and maintain sync with each other.
-The sequencer's internal clock ensures perfect timing regardless of pattern lengths or speed settings.

-### Stop

-- **Software**: Click the Stop button (square icon)
-- **Launchpad**: Press the Stop pad
-- **Function**: Immediately stops all playback and resets all tracks to position zero

-Stop is different from Pause - it returns everything to the beginning, ready for a fresh start.

-### Reset

-- **Software**: Click the Reset button (circular arrow)
-- **Launchpad**: Hold Shift + Stop (varies by Launchpad model)
-- **Function**: Returns all tracks to step 1 without stopping playback

-Reset is useful for syncing up tracks that have gotten out of phase or starting a new section while maintaining the groove.
+The current version of {{ site.product_name }} does not provide transport controls or clock signals of any kind.

+These come from the controlled device, for the purposes of this guide: the Novation Circuit Tracks.

 ## Track Selection